Latin Quarter Walking Tour, Paris

 Historically, the Sorbonne has been a center of academic excellence, maintaining a strong alignment with Catholic conservatism.
 The institution faced closure during the French Revolution but was revitalized by Napoleon in 1808 and remained active until 1882.
 The re-establishment of the University of Paris in 1896 marked a significant phase, incorporating faculties like Science, Letters, Law, Medicine, and Pharmacy.

 The Sorbonne’s architectural ensemble, developed between 1883 and 1901, combines historical Neo-renaissance, Classical, and antique styles with modern elements.
 The university holds a prestigious reputation, highlighted by its alumni and professors who have won 33 Nobel Prizes.
-Notably, Marie Curie was the first woman to become a professor at the Sorbonne.
+Notably, Marie Curie, the first woman to win a Nobel Prize, was also the first woman to become a professor at the Sorbonne.
 Today, the university ranks among the top in the world in mathematics, earth sciences, and oceanography.

-The Sorbonne campus features the historic Sorbonne building, which houses the Faculty of Arts and Humanities, and the extensive Sorbonne Library with 2.5 million books.
-The Sorbonne Chapel was classified as a French historic monument in 1887, and the amphitheater and the entire building complex became monuments in 1975.
+The Sorbonne building houses the Faculty of Arts and Humanities, and the extensive Sorbonne Library with 2.5 million books.
+The Sorbonne Chapel on the university campus was classified as a French historic monument in 1887, and the amphitheater and the entire building complex became monuments in 1975.

 9